Limited income assistance

 funds during the past 20 years.
 These donated funds have helped customers pay portions

-of their bills not eligible for assistance with rate-based revenues.
-To donate to
+of their bills not eligible for assistance with rate-based revenues. ,

-provides assistance for a qualifying customer's account deposit (not to
+provides assistance for up to half of a customer's account deposit (not to

 exceed $300).
 Anyone who is accepted into the Deposit Guarantor program